-Conduct may be justified if it is either objectively necessary or produces efficiencies that outweigh the restrictive effects on consumers (Case C-209/10 Post Danmark I ECLI:EU:C:2012:172, paragraph 41; Guidance Paper, paragraph 28).
+Conduct may be justified if it is either objectively necessary or produces efficiencies that outweigh the restrictive effects on consumers (Post Danmark I, paragraph 41; Guidance Paper, paragraph 28).
 The Guidance Paper notes that 'the Commission will assess whether the conduct in question is indispensable and proportionate to the goal allegedly pursued by the dominant undertaking' (Guidance Paper, paragraph 28).
-The EU Courts have also held that a dominant company may justify its conduct based on legitimate 'commercial interests' (United Brands, paragraph paragraph 189-191).
-In Motorola and Samsung, for example, the Commission accepted that it is legitimate for a holder of standard essential patents to seek injunctions against patent users that are not 'willing licensees'.
-(Case AT.39985 Motorola, 29 April 2014; and Case AT.39939 Samsung 29 April 2014).
+The EU Courts have also held that a dominant company may justify its conduct based on legitimate 'commercial interests' (United Brands, paragraphs 189 to 191).
+In Motorola and Samsung, for example, the Commission accepted that it is legitimate for a holder of standard essential patents to seek injunctions against patent users that are not 'willing licensees' (Case AT.39985 Motorola, 29 April 2014; and Case AT.39939 Samsung 29 April 2014).

-The Guidance Paper sets out four requirements for a company to justify abusive conduct that forecloses its rivals (paragraph 30): First, the conduct must cause efficiencies; these efficiencies are not confined to economic considerations in terms of price or cost, but may also consist of technical improvements in the quality of the goods (Microsoft, paragraph 1159; Guidance Paper, paragraph 30).
-Second, the conduct must be indispensable to realising those efficiencies.
-Third, the efficiencies must outweigh the negative effects on competition.
-And fourth, the conduct must not eliminate effective competition by removing all or most existing sources of actual or potential competition.
+The Guidance Paper sets out four requirements for a company to justify abusive conduct that forecloses its rivals (paragraph 30):

+- first, the conduct must cause efficiencies; these efficiencies are not confined to economic considerations in terms of price or cost, but may also consist of technical improvements in the quality of the goods (Microsoft, paragraph 1159; Guidance Paper, paragraph 30); - second, the conduct must be indispensable to realising those efficiencies; - third, the efficiencies must outweigh the negative effects on competition; and - fourth, the conduct must not eliminate effective competition by removing all or most existing sources of actual or potential competition.